Cory Blackwell: Personal life

-Cory Blackwell was born in Chicago.
+Blackwell was born in Chicago.
 He was raised Sunni Muslim by his mother, Wazirah.
 After attending Crane Technical High School, located in the westside of Chicago, he was accepted into the University of Wisconsin.
 He played on the school's basketball team and was later drafted into the NBA.

 After his time in the NBA, Blackwell lived in Chicago.
 Later on he and his then wife, Megan, were baptized there in 1990 into the Chicago International Church of Christ.
 In 1991, he was asked by Kip McKean to move to LA.
 In 1994, he and his then wife were selected to be the Middle East World Sector Leaders (WSL) since Cory's mother, Wazirah, was a muslim.
 In 2000, he and Megan stepped down from the ministry and later they divorced in 2002.

 In 2010, Cory Blackwell joined the ICC and after remarrying, he was appointed Middle East WSL.
 He currently lives in Los Angeles, California.
 This summer he and his current wife, Jeraldine, are moving to Chicago to lead the Chicago ICC and oversee the Midwest and Middle East from there.
-Another of his ex-wives is Charlotte Hayward-Blackwell, mother of NFL defensive tackle Cameron Heyward.